Hosted by

 Final test set

-100 genes to submit a final score at the end of the challenge.
+100 CRISPRi gene perturbations to submit a final score at the end of the challenge.

 Available in october